48 Takeoff & Landing Performance

 Takeoff Charts

-At the end of performance flight testing, the airplane’s takeoff performance results are generalized for standard and non-standard ISA conditions and included in the flight performance charts for use by the pilots.
+At the end of performance flight testing, the airplane’s takeoff results are generalized for standard and non-standard ISA conditions and included in the flight performance charts for pilots.
 The figure below shows a simple example for a general aviation airplane.
 These charts are mainly used for flight planning.

 An example of a takeoff distance chart for an airplane as would be included in the operating manual.